AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

   .reduce(Object.assign, {});
 ```

 The corrected form is what I showed at the beginning of this post.
-Note that it's just one option; [you could also use `Object.fromEntries`](https://twitter.com/Marty_Rosenberg/status/1396308254276390917), although that version is less readable.
+Note that this is just one option; you could also use `Object.fromEntries`, although that version is even less readable.

 ```javascript
 users